northloopforensics/Bitlocker_Key_Finder/README.md

 v1.0 is a Python 3 script to locate Bitlocker Recovery Key text files.

 The only input required is the volume or directory to be searched.
 Provide a volume or absolute path to a directory.
-After searching for relevant file names, a string search can be performed on text file contents.
+After searching for relevant file names, a string search can be performed on text file contents in the event a Recovery Key document has been renamed.

 Usage:
 python Bitlocker_Key_Finder.py 'volume or directory'